elgizabbasov/CourseRegistrationSystem/README.md

 application with a very simplistic GUI.
 Please reach me at elgizabbasov2001@gmail.com if you have any questions or concerns.

 You can login into students accounts created in the mySQL database.
-Students currently existing in the database are:
+Student information currently existing in the database:
 StudentName and StudentId respectively: Elgiz - 300, Farhad - 200, Tyrone - 154

 You can add the courses currently existing in the database, which are: